 For us older ones, it wasn’t so long ago when you got asked about the website and you did not think it was critical to have one.
 Remember those days?
 Today is not even a question any longer.
 But have you ever wondered, if the website you have is helping you or hurting you?

 1) You have no website listed on your social media profiles

 It’s like you have it, but you’re keeping it a secret!

 You’re on LinkedIn and you don’t have your website listed.
 Baaad!
 Very bad!… If you own a business and you want to get clients.
 The website is a must – I don’t even think I need to mention that, but what you also must have is to have it listed on your LinkedIn profile.
 Why?

 LinkedIn makes up more than 50% of all social traffic to B2B websites & blogs. – by Foundationinc.co

 Before they will want to connect for real, they will want to know more – make it easy for them.

 2) Using your parent company website

-This is big with MLMs, real estate professionals, physical therapy places etc. Unless it is in the contract specifically noted that you have to use their website, which chances are is not the case, then you need to stop marketing them, and start marketing you.
-If you’re responsible for generating money and paying the bills, then your first and foremost thing needs to be to build You Inc online and you need to be branding you - all the way.
-Every website visitor that comes to you parent website is a one more opportunity you’re losing to truly brand YOU.
+This is big with MLMs, real estate professionals, physical therapy places, etc. Unless it is in the contract specifically noted that you have to use their website, which chances are is not the case, then you need to stop marketing them, and start marketing you.
+If you’re responsible for generating money and paying the bills, then your first and foremost thing needs to be to build You Inc online and you need to be branding you – all the way.
+Every website visitor that comes to your parent website is one more opportunity you’re losing to truly brand YOU.